-4.7 Common Data Model
+4.8 Common data model

-The CDM is a data system, based on a multidisciplinary cooperation model, for rapid, centralized and standardized processing of multi-source heterogenous data.
+The CDM is a data model, based on a multi-disciplinary cooperation mode, for rapid, centralized and standardized processing of multi-source heterogenous data.
 It is primarily used to transform source data under different standards into a unified structure, format, and terminology for data consolidation across databases/datasets.

-In view of the complexity of the structure and type of multi-source data, differences in sample size and standards, it is necessary to extract, transform and load (ETL) the source data throughout the whole process of transformation into a CDM.
-It is necessary to ensure that the source data are syntactically and semantically consistent with the structure and terminology of the target analysis database.
+In view of the complexity of the structure and type of multi-source data, the differences in sample size and standards, it is necessary to extract, transform and load (ETL) the source data throughout the whole process of transformation into a CDM.
+It is necessary to ensure that the source data are syntactically and semantically consistent with the structure and terminology of the target analysis database (see Figure 2).